Rent Check

 My rent is below the median range.
 Can my landlord increase my rent?

-Many factors will determine the rent including:
+Many factors will determine the rental price including:

 • the median rent range for similar properties